 DMP: Creativity is a very complex concept to comprehend.
 From my perspective, one should embrace the idea of creativity not the consequence of creativity.
 Why are people so eager to have creativity?
 It is because many times it results in “selling more”.
 So, they try to hire someone who would do it for them; they tell themselves: “I don’t believe in the value of creativity, the only thing I believe is that it is going to give me more sales which is exactly what I want”.
 What I would suggest to managers is to embrace the real value of creativity.
 When it comes to creativity in companies, I ask what is the perspective of their company, how is their company designing, conceiving, and thinking about products, not just selling them.
 The classical distinction between cause and consequence is we tend to look into creativity for the consequences.
 I think this is a short-term perspective.
 It could pay off, but I would prefer to embrace the cause.
 Hence, the questions a company’s manager should ask are: “why do I matter in the market, why do I want to sell products in this particular way, what’s the role of design, and why I must design like this?”
 Such questions help you draw much more important conclusions.
 Successful brands started that way – by doing what they believe.

 TA: Are there any final comments or tips that you think are worth mentioning?

-DMP: Art and creativity are relevant in many fields, disciplines and industries.
-Similarly, artistic approach should be embraced in tech companies as they are also a part of the creative field.
-They are creating something with the help of technology but technology is not what it is all about– in that case there are several great products with great features that don’t make it to the market.
+DMP: Art and creativity are relevant in many fields, disciplines, and industries.
+Similarly, the artistic-approach should be embraced in tech companies as they are also a part of the creative field.
+They are creating something with the help of technology but technology is not what it is all about– in that case, there are several great products with great features that don’t make it to the market.
 Technology is what you do with it.
 I hope to see this type of thinking being implemented more and more and at least this paradigm to be broken that creativity or art is something that goes against the common sense, the managerial, the logical or the rational thinking.
 It actually takes a lot to be creative.